Akash3121/3D/Class-notes.md

 Natural Locomotion - we can't physically have that much space for walking an entire builing in VR, so we need Redirected walking

+Translation Gain:
+If walking in physical world is 1m then walking in virtual world is 2m, like wise